Fast-Track Your Extension Apps with Reference Implementations

 Our new reference implementations accelerate extension app development by providing comprehensive guidance and practical examples of requirements and best practices.
 Watch the videos, clone the GitHub repos, and get coding!

 To assist developers in getting started with building extension apps, we are excited to introduce our extension app reference implementations.
-These are downloadable GitHub projects that showcase the three main extension types currently supported by Docusign:
+These are downloadable GitHub projects that showcase the three main extension types currently supported by Docusign.
+Each implementation includes a pre-built manifest file that can be directly uploaded to the Developer Console, allowing developers to instantly test the functionality of each extension type without having to configure the manifest or project from scratch.

-• Data IO: This extension allows developers to incorporate data reading and writing operations into a custom Maestro workflow, enabling seamless integration of data exchanges during the signing process.
+Data IO: This extension enables developers to incorporate data reading and writing operations into a custom Maestro workflow, enabling seamless integration of data exchanges during the signing process.
+View hosted manifest files for data IO

-• Data Verification: This is a set of extensions that enable real-time validation of critical fields, including bank account details, bank account ownership, business Federal Employer Identification Numbers (FEIN), email addresses, phone numbers, postal addresses, and Social Security Numbers.
+Data Verification: This is a set of extensions that enable real-time validation of critical fields, including bank account details, bank account ownership, business Federal Employer Identification Numbers (FEIN), email addresses, phone numbers, postal addresses, and Social Security Numbers.
+View hosted manifest files for data verification

-Here’s the example app manifest from the File Archive reference implementation:
+Here’s the example app manifest from the Connected Fields reference implementation:

 {